 Luke 2:40-52 tells us that when he became 12 years old, his family traveled to Jerusalem to celebrate Passover.
-When the Passover feast was over, they left to go back home to Galilee.
+They left to go back home to Galilee when the Passover feast was over.
 A day went by and they discovered that Jesus was not with them.
 So they went back to Jerusalem to find him.

 After approximately three days they found him in the temple, which is the church today.
-His parents were worried and angry and asked him why he stayed there.
+His parents were angry asking him why he stayed there.
 Jesus told his parents that they shouldn’t have worried, because they should have known where he was.
 He told them he was in his Father’s house, which was pretty strange to his parents, because Joseph was his father.
 But in Jesus’ case, he was referring to his spiritual Father as God.

-Because Jesus was still a boy, he obeyed his earthly parents and went home with them.
+He obeyed his earthly parents and went home with them because Jesus was still a boy.
 This scripture shows us that even at 12 years old, Jesus knew that he should be in the temple (or the church), studying and applying God’s word in his life.

 Jesus became God’s Son so he could be a perfect sacrifice for our sins and take away the wrong that we have done.
-If he wasn’t perfect, he couldn’t have accomplished this great sacrifice.
+He couldn’t accomplished this great sacrifice if he wasn’t perfect.
 God also wants us to do as Jesus did, so we can become as close to perfect, in order to please him.